Woodward Water Treatment Plant

 The treatment process generally includes a single upflow clarifier and two gravity filter cells.
 In addition to lime, polyaluminated chloride (PAC) is added upstream of the clarifier to reduce solids carryover.
 The filtration process consists of two steel filter cells.
 The existing filter backwash process utilized a single backwash pump with rotating surface washers.
 All valves and controls were manual.
 Backwashes were commonly conducted once per day, requiring significant operator attention.

-Before design, a facility evaluation was completed to evaluate rehabilitation needs and alternatives for improving the removal of excess raw water ammonia and performance improvements to the recarbonation process.
+Before the Woodward Water Treatment Plant design, a facility evaluation was completed to evaluate rehabilitation needs and alternatives for improving the removal of excess raw water ammonia and performance improvements to the recarbonation process.
 The following water treatment plant improvements were designed after the evaluation.

 - Implementation of a side stream breakpoint chlorination system to remove excess raw water ammonia while maintaining adequate residual ammonia for the formation of chloramines.